ch33s322/multi-purpose-discord-bot/README.md

 # multi-purpose-discord-bot
-the discord bot ive been working on for fun
+the discord bot ive been working on for fun its kinda neat

+# ill update this later lmao